LucasChough/Generala/README.md

 -Straight.
 20 points.
 A straight is a combination of five consecutive numbers (1-2-3-4-5, or 2-3-4-5-6); it also includes consecutive numbers with 6 and 1, such as 3-4-5-6-1.
 In essence, any set of five unmatched dice are a straight.
 A variation allows a 1 to replace a 2 in a straight, e.g. 1, 1, 3, 4, 5 or 1, 3, 4, 5, 6.

 -Full house.
 30 points.
 Any set of three combined with a set of two.
 For example, 5-5-5-3-3.

-Four of a kind.
+-Poker.
 40 points.
 Four dice with the same number.
 For example, 2-2-2-2-6.

 -Generala.
-50 or 60 points.
+50 points.
 All five dice with the same number.

 -Double Generala (optional).
-100 or 120 points.
+100 points.
 All five dice with the same number for the second time in a game.

 A player may choose in which qualifying category to score a roll.
 For example, one need not enter 3-3-3-3-3 in Generala – it may also go in Threes or Four of a kind.